datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 ## Backup Service
 * Add the missing key to details-sstables so opsc won't raise an incorrect error as backup failure (OPSC-17423)
 * Improved test cases to add more value to fetch event store.
 (OPSC-17419)
-* Clean stale backup/snapshot data when previous cleanup or the job failed in Sync Retry.
+* Clean-up stale backup/snapshot data when previous cleanup job failed or the job failed during Sync Retry step.
 (OPSC-17186)
 * Fixed bugs when running a backup using {{allow_one_failure}} when one agent is down.
 (OPSC-17421)

 ## Backup Service,UI
 * Added Commitlog backups cache refresh button in commitlogs dialog.
 (OPSC-17403)

 ## Core
-* Publish failover and missing heartbeat after heartbeat_reply_period through event services (OPSC-17212)
+* Publish failover and missing heartbeat after `heartbeat_reply_period` through event services (OPSC-17212)

 ## Core,TestEng
 * Scripts for load testing stomp service (OPSC-17443)

 ## UI
-* Limit session to User Agent and IP (OPSC-17278)
+* Limit a session to a specific User Agent and IP address (OPSC-17278)

 # Release Notes for OpsCenter 6.8.31
 29 Nov 2023